Yuerong2/final_projects/README.md

   - We picked the songs published between 2001-2015.
   - 5,100 songs were in the dataset; 1,500 songs were published between 2001-2015
 - News:  in progress of data wrangling
-  Newspaper Source (Database host by Ebsco)
+  Newspaper Source (Database hosted by Ebsco)
   http://web.a.ebscohost.com.proxy2.library.illinois.edu/ehost/search/advanced?vid=0&sid=3c64557f-5146-433d-891a-724ed9e12b3d%40sdc-v-sessmgr01
   (or can be accessed from UIUC library database catalog)
   - Coverage: Identifies articles in regional U.S. newspapers, international newspapers, newswires and newspaper columns, as well as TV and radio news transcripts.
 Provides cover-to-cover full text for over 20 national (U.S.) and international newspapers, including USA Today, The Christian Science Monitor, The Washington Post, The Times (London), The Toronto Star, etc. Also contains selected full text from more than 200 regional (U.S.) newspapers, including The Boston Globe, The Chicago Tribune, The Detroit Free Press, The Miami Herald, The New York Daily News, The San Jose Mercury News, etc. In addition, full text television & radio news transcripts are provided from CBS News, FOX News, NPR, etc.